Juanii95/todoService/README.md

 #### Method: GET

-List task filtered by completed/uncompleted, due date, creation date and update date.
-Showing only 5 results per page, use offset to paginate results.
+List tasks filtered by completed/uncompleted, due date, creation date and update date.
+Only 5 results per page will be shown; use offset to paginate results.

 #### URL Params: